axieinfinity/ronin-documentation/docs/basics/introduction.md

 description: What is Ronin?
 ---
 # Introduction
-Ronin is a blockchain tailored for blockchain games, built by Sky Mavis, the developer of Axie Infinity—the leading blockchain game so far.
-Ronin supports EVM-compatible smart contracts and protocols, enabling developers to build high-performance, feature-rich blockchain projects optimized for accessibility and growth.
-Ronin facilitates mainstream adoption and provides global access to blockchain gaming.
-These attributes make Ronin ideal for collectibles, art, and gaming.
-Developers can leverage Ronin’s EVM compatibility and performance to build engaging Web3 experiences.
-Ronin enables the blockchain gaming revolution by optimizing for accessibility and growth.
+Ronin is an EVM blockchain specifically forged for gaming.
+Launched by Sky Mavis, the creator of Web3’s breakout title Axie Infinity which has generated over $1.3B in revenue, Ronin is the only blockchain proven to scale a single game to accommodate millions of daily active users and has processed over $4B in NFT volumes.
+Ronin optimizes for near-instant transactions and negligible fees that enable millions of in-game transactions to occur seamlessly, making it the leading choice for Web3 games.

 ## Consensus
 ### Proof of Authority